 Through workshops in 2017, Studio Weave collected ideas, hopes and stories about Carlow and condensed them into a visual story called ‘My Carlow’, the beginning of a shared narrative for the town.
 The fantastical story follows the tale of a boy and bird and features six key strengths of Carlow, which are: the River; Innovation; Culture; Green Spaces; Heritage; Location.

 ‘My Carlow’ wass further developed through an interactive Manifesto and Map – a series of positive ideas to improve the natural and built environment of Carlow town generated by young people through workshops with schools and a Summer School at VISUAL in July 2018.
 The workshops developed through spatial theatre-games, origami and mapping workshops led by Workhouse Union with Ita Morrissey and Michelle Browne.

-Town Planners includes an international conference on October 11th titled People Place and Participation.
-The conference will explore the roles of creativity, civic-engagement and place-making in urban and rural planning and design.
-How can local authorities and government agencies work positively with ground-up initiatives, lived-experience and knowledge, and participatory processes to re-imagine and enliven our shared spaces and civic infrastructure.
-Booking: VISUAL, Carlow.
+Town Planners culminated in an international conference on October 11, 2018, titled ‘People Place and Participation’.
+The conference explored the roles of creativity, civic-engagement and place-making in urban and rural planning and design.
+The conference explored how local authorities and government agencies can work positively with ground-up initiatives, lived-experience and participatory processes to re-imagine our shared spaces and civic infrastructure.

 Town Planners was co-produced by VISUAL Carlow and Workhouse Union and funded through the Arts Council Engaging with Architecture Strand.